Modular top

 About Me

-I am a fashion practitioner, researcher and educator in Melbourne, Australia.
-My research focuses on sustainable fashion design practice for a circular economy.
+My current research focuses on the potential of designing for the likely use of garments, to produce clothing with the capacity to be “re-designed” by future wearers.
 The capacity of garments to keep pace with changing fashions is critical to extending the use phase of fashion garments within a circular economic industry model.
 Long lasting fashion presents as a contradiction in terms, but need not be if garments are designed with reuse in mind.

 LinkedIn: https://www.linkedin.com/in/jo-cramer-394b67147/